daughtersofthewind_still

 SYNOPSIS

-Sixteen-year-old Jana dreams of being an international show jumper one day but now must spend arduous hours crossing checkpoints to get to her lessons at the Jenin Club from her Arab town in Israel while seventeen-year-old Maya, who lives in Jenin City and grew up wanting to show Arabian horses bred in Palestine internationally, hopes to become the first female vet in the region.
-The film chronicles both girls’ quests, revealing the inspirational roles they play.
-When Jana jumps, she lifts the hopes of all the girls and women around her, including her own mother who is immensely proud of her daughter’s prowess and ambition.
-Likewise, Maya’s focus on academic excellence and her desire to enter a male-dominated field is a beacon of hope.
-What both girls demonstrate is the power of resilience, of never giving up despite all odds.
+Jana Mahamid, who aspires to be a professional showjumper, began her career at the Jenin Club as a young girl, spending arduous hours crossing checkpoints to get to her lessons from her Arab town in Israel.
+Maya Abu Sebaa, who lives in Jenin City and grew up wanting to show Arabian horses bred in Palestine internationally, is currently at vet school planning to become the first female equine vet in the West Bank.
+The film chronicles both quests, revealing the inspirational roles Jana and Maya play.
+When Jana jumps, she lifts the hopes of all the girls and women around her.
+Likewise, Maya’s determination to enter a male-dominated field is a beacon of light.

 PROJECT TYPE Documentary Feature